 We guarantee a safe transition to adult healthcare, with structured and coordinated pathways involving all relevant professionals.

-The SJD Barcelona Children's Hospital is a leading maternal and child healthcare centre in Europe, involved in innovation and research projects in cancer survival.
+The SJD Barcelona Children's Hospital is a leading maternal and child healthcare facility in Europe, involved in research and innovation projects in cancer survival.

 Get to know the unit